Master Composter Volunteer Job Description

-Ten 2-hour classroom sessions are held one evening per week from February to May.
+Ten 2-hour classroom sessions are held one evening per week from early March to mid-May.
 Topics include the importance of composting, the science and the mechanics, as well as outreach and education skills.
 Presentations by specialists and trained MCs provide varied instruction on theoretical and applied aspects of composting.
-MC trainees receive access to online informational materials for future reference.
+MC trainees receive access to online informational materials.

 A deposit of $60 is collected at the beginning of training to cover the cost of materials.
-Three scholarships are available for candidates of merit.
+Scholarships are available for candidates of merit.
 The training deposit is fully refunded upon completion of volunteer hours after training (see section below) thereby making the Master Composter Program FREE.

 Practical Internship (20 hours)

 During training, 20 hours of practical internship are required.
-This internship complements and reinforces the material learned in class and includes assisting with those activities listed in the Responsibilities section (above), class homework and experiments, and the creation of a compost mini-presentation.
-The Compost Fair at the end of training is planned, organized and staffed by the training class.
-As such, it is a mandatory component of the internship.
+This internship complements and reinforces the material learned in class and includes assisting with those activities listed in the Responsibilities section (above), class homework, practical experiments, design of an independent volunteer project and the creation of a compost mini-presentation.
+Master Composters in-training work in small groups to research, prepare, and deliver their mini-presentation to the class.

 Volunteer Hours (Minimum of 20):

 After completion of training, new MCs are asked to complete at least 20 volunteer hours by the end of the year.
 Activities include those listed in the Responsibilities section (above).
-While the practical internship involves learning by working alongside program staff, after training MCs assume responsibility for program activities.
-New volunteers often team up with MCs or program staff to coordinate education activities.
+While the practical internship involves learning through volunteer work and class projects, after training MCs assume responsibility for independent projects and other program activities.
+New volunteers may team up with other MCs or program staff to coordinate education activities.
 New projects or initiatives are welcome, but must first be approved by the Program Manager to ensure that they fit within the larger program mission.

 After training, program staff support MCs in their education and outreach activities for the remainder of their service.
 Program staff send out information at least monthly about upcoming volunteer opportunities and how to sign-up for them.
 Communication between MCs and program staff is expected to occur in both directions.